 Please read the following information carefully before submitting your application as we cannot make exceptions to the requirements.

-We are seeking expressions of interest from Australian residents who would like to judge for the 2022 Aurealis Awards.
+We are seeking expressions of interest from Australian residents who would like to judge for the 2025 Aurealis Awards.
 Judges are volunteers and are drawn from the Australian speculative fiction community, from diverse professions and backgrounds, including academics, booksellers, librarians, published authors, publishing industry professionals, reviewers and enthusiasts.
-The only qualification necessary is a demonstrated knowledge of and interest in their chosen category – good time management skills and an ability to work in a team in an online environment are also essential.
+The only qualification necessary is a demonstrated knowledge of and interest in their chosen category.

 Panel sizes may vary among categories – and from year to year – depending on the perceived workload required and the availability of judges for a particular category.
 However, each panel will consist of at least three judges, one of which will be the panel convenor.